 Since publishing these two popular shiplap tutorials a few years ago, I’ve gotten a lot of questions about DIY shiplap (specifically about the installation process) so I thought I would go super in-depth in today’s post and answer ALL your questions about DIY shiplap with a fun FAQs section.

-It’s no secret that buying the premade shiplap is pretty expensive, but there are several very affordable ways to do faux shiplap in your home.
+It’s no secret that buying the premade shiplap (true shiplap boards) is pretty expensive, but there are several very affordable ways to do faux shiplap in your home.

-– Drawing lines to mimic shiplap on your walls with a Sharpie paint marker (like this)
+- Draw lines to mimic shiplap on your walls with a Sharpie paint marker (like this)

 – Install peel & stick shiplap wallpaper (like this one)

-– Ripping down 1/4″ plywood sheets into shiplap slats (like we did with this faux shiplap wall and this vertical shiplap wall)
+- Rip down 1/4″ sheets of plywood into shiplap slats with a table saw (like we did with this faux shiplap wall and this vertical shiplap wall)

 – You can even route out groves in a sheet of MDF or plywood like this